Become a Helpline Volunteer

 How Will I Know What to Tell the Caller?

 New volunteers receive training from experienced volunteers, in a series of one-on-one video calls.
 Additional learning materials and resources are provided to help trainees understand how to diagnose a wildlife situation and what types of advice to provide to the caller.

 During the winter months, the call volumes for the day are typically less than 10.
 However, by the end of March, the volume picks up considerably and can range from 30-50 calls per day until early fall.

 Is There a Commitment Required from Me?

-Because of the costs of the training materials and time invested by the training volunteers, we ask Helpline volunteers to make an effort to work at least two 2 hour shifts each month for at least 6 months.
+Because of the time invested by the training volunteers, we ask Helpline volunteers to make an effort to work at least four 2-hour shifts each month for at least 6 months.
 Many of our volunteers have been with the WRL for several years, as it is a unique and rewarding opportunity to directly help our wildlife.

 Interested in becoming a Helpline Volunteer?

 Complete our Volunteer Questionnaire to get started or contact us at email@example.com